aijaz/mypi22/syllabus.md

     print("Done!")
     ```

+    - If you forget the break statement you'll wind up with an infinite loop.
+You'll have to hit ctrl-C to stop the program

 ### Homework

 * Let's expand on our game from a couple of weeks ago.
 Create a data structure for a skier.
 A skier has two attributes: